Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body

 It is worth noting that when $\Im E \neq 0$, the functions in the integral equations and those in computing integrals are smooth functions without any singular behaviors.
 However, the singularities appear when taking $\Im E \to 0^+$, as in the high-fidelity benchmark calculations.
 Specific treatments are needed to deal with these singular functions, which are discussed in Appendix~\ref{app:three-body-highfidelty}.

-As a partial consistency check of the formulas derived so far, we note first that $\xi F_1(\Pin)$, as the solution of Eq.~\eqref{eq:sol_psi1_2} with $E = E_0 $ and $E_0 \equiv \Ein -B_2 + i 0^+$, is the \emph{full} on-shell scattering amplitude as defined according to Eq.~\eqref{eq:Tonshell_decomp}.
-To prove this, we go back to Eq.~\eqref{eq:Tonshell_decomp} and make the following derivations:
+As a partial consistency check of the formulas derived so far, I note first that $\xi F_1(\Pin)$, as the solution of Eq.~\eqref{eq:sol_psi1_2} with $E = E_0 $ and $E_0 \equiv \Ein -B_2 + i 0^+$, is the \emph{full} on-shell scattering amplitude as defined according to Eq.~\eqref{eq:Tonshell_decomp}.
+To prove this, one goes back to Eq.~\eqref{eq:Tonshell_decomp} and makes the following derivations: